Nikkei sinks to one-month low on new virus variant, China tech crackdown news - NewsBreak

 The news hit travel-related shares, which had been benefiting from a surge in domestic consumption due to successful containment of the virus, the hardest.

-Topix airline shares index dropped 5.4% to a seven-month low while Topix land transport index, made up mainly of train operators, lost 2.9% to a one-year low.
+Topix airline shares index (.IAIRL.T) dropped 5.4% to a seven-month low while Topix land transport index (.IRAIL.T), made up mainly of train operators, lost 2.9% to a one-year low.

-Among railway operators, Keisei Electric Railway fell 6.3% to become the worst performer in the Nikkei.
+Among railway operators, Keisei Electric Railway (9009.T) fell 6.3% to become the worst performer in the Nikkei.

-The Japanese conglomerate is a large investor in U.S.-listed Chinese tech firms, including Didi and Alibaba.
-(Reporting by Junko Fujita and Hideyuki Sano; Editing by Uttaresh V and Shailesh Kuber)
+The Japanese conglomerate is a large investor in U.S.-listed Chinese tech firms, including Didi and Alibaba .

+Reporting by Junko Fujita and Hideyuki Sano; Editing by Uttaresh V and Shailesh Kuber

 Comments / 0